cloudbees-days/cloudbees-field-workshops/docs/core/core-5.md

 # Cross Team Collaboration Syntax

-* Publish an event: In this case, we're using the string 'helloWorld' and any matching listeners will receive it.
+* Publish an event: In this case, we're using the string 'helloWorld' and any matching subscriber will receive it.

 ```groovy
 pipeline {